Gustavo Vallecilla: FC Cincinnati

 On 5 April 2021, Vallecilla joined Major League Soccer club FC Cincinnati on loan for the 2021 season with an option to buy.
 He made his debut for the side on 16 May 2021 in their 3–2 home defeat against Inter Miami.
 The following match, Vallecilla scored his first goal for Cincinnati in their 2–1 victory over CF Montréal, scoring the equalizer in the 86th minute.
 His second goal for Cincinnati came against the same opposition on 17 July in their 5–4 defeat at Saputo Stadium.

 On 1 December 2021 Cincinnati confirmed, that they had triggered the buying option in Vallecilla's contract, adding him to the squad for the 2022 season.

 Colorado Rapids

 On 28 March 2022, Colorado Rapids announced that they acquired Vallecilla for $800,000 in General Allocation Money with extra performance-based fees.

 Loan to Columbus

 On 3 March 2023, Vallecilla was loaned to the Columbus Crew for $175,000 in General Allocation Money, with the Crew having a purchase option as well.

 Universidad Católica

 At the end of December 2023 it was confirmed, that Vallecilla would return to Ecuador, having signed with Universidad Católica.
 He left Catolica at the end of the year after 40 games for the club in all competitions.

 Barcelona SC

-At the end of December 2024 it was confirmed that Vallecilla returned to his former club, Barcelona SC, on a one-year deal.
+At the end of December 2024 it was confirmed that Vallecilla returned to his former club, Barcelona S.C., on a one-year deal.